James Metzger: Hofstra University Athletics Projects at Margiotta Hall

-The Lacrosse Reception Room was named after Gary Arnold '83 and the Unterstein family.
-Arnold was Metzger's teammate at Hofstra.
-He was a four-year letterman in lacrosse and team leader in goals for 1981 and 1982.
+The Lacrosse Reception Room renovations funded by Metzger was named after Gary Arnold '83 and the Unterstein family.
+Arnold was a four-year letterman in lacrosse and team leader in goals for 1981 and 1982.
 Following graduation, he served as an assistant coach under Harry Royle.
-The Unterstein family is the only family in Hofstra lacrosse history collectively to earn conference player of the year (Chris, 2006), defensive player of the year (Kevin, 2008) and rookie of the year (Mike, 2005).
-Chris Unterstein earned 2005 first-team All-America honors while Kevin was an honorable mention All-American for 2007.
-The three brothers also participated in the North-South Senior All-star game (Chris, 2006; Kevin and Mike; 2008).
-Funding for renovations of the reception room was provided by Metzger during 2009.
+The Unterstein family is the only family in Hofstra lacrosse history collectively to earn Coastal Athletic Association conference player of the year (Chris, 2006), defensive player of the year (Kevin, 2008) and rookie of the year (Mike, 2005).
+Chris earned 2005 First Team All-American honors while Kevin was an honorable mention All-American for 2007.
+Kevin also was a member of the 2018 United States men's national lacrosse team in the World Lacrosse Championship games.
+The three brothers participated in the USILA Senior All Star Game (Chris, 2006; Kevin and Mike; 2008).

 The Metzger-Huff Lacrosse Offices at Hofstra University were dedicated during 2010 and named for Metzger and Kevin Huff (Hofstra '78).
-When Metzger learned that Hofstra planned to name the lacrosse offices for him, he insisted that the facility also honor Huff, who was an assistant coach when Metzger attended the university.
-A football and men's lacrosse standout, Huff was a two-time All-American in lacrosse, an All-American in football and he still holds the Hofstra record for rushing yards per game.
-Funding for the construction was provided by Metzger.

-The women's lacrosse locker room was named to honor of James C. Metzger during 2010 in recognition of his support to the university's women's lacrosse program.
+Huff, who was an assistant coach at the university.
+A Hofstra Pride football and men's field lacrosse standout, Huff was a National Collegiate Athletic Association two-time All-American in lacrosse.
+In football, he was an All-Eastern College Athletic Conference selection and Metropolitan Intercollegiate Conference Offensive Player of the Year.
+The women's lacrosse locker room also was named to honor James C. Metzger during 2010 in recognition of his support of the Hofstra Pride Women's Lacrosse program.

 Other notable charities and recognition

 Athletic Awards For Boys Lacrosse And Football

-Half Hollow Hills High School East and West established the James C. Metzger Outstanding Player Award during 2011 as an annual recognition presented to the school's best player.
+Half Hollow Hills High School East and Half Hollow Hills High School West in the Half Hollow Hills Central School District established the James C. Metzger Outstanding Player Award during 2011 as an annual recognition presented to the district's best lacrosse player.
 During 2021, Half Hollow Hills High School East renamed its football offensive player award to honor Metzger.

-The annual James C. Metzger Leadership Awards for Nassau County high school players are presented to one player on each of the eight teams that compete in the boys lacrosse championship finals.
+Under the auspices of the New York State Public High School Athletic Association (NYSPHSAA), the annual James C. Metzger Leadership Awards for Nassau County Section 8 (NYSPHSAA) high school players are presented to one player on each of the eight teams that compete in the boys lacrosse championship finals.